CDH-SC/ach/README.md

 ## Built With

 * [Scalar](https://scalar.me/anvc/scalar/) - Application, The web framework used
-* [MySQL](https://maven.apache.org/) - Database, holding the schema for Scalar
+* [MySQL](https://www.mysql.com/) - Database, holding the schema for Scalar
-* [HTML](www.html.com) - The media server hosting our media, which is contained in the public folder
+* [HTML](www.html.com) - The media server hosting our media, which is contained in the public directory
+* media is accessable at http://achimages.dev-cdh.org/imagenamehere
-* [ROME](https://rometools.github.io/rome/) - Docker, the container system used to manage all of our projects here at The Center for Digital Humanities
+* [Docker](https://www.docker.com/) - Docker, the container system used to manage all of our projects here at The Center for Digital Humanities

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/CDH-SC/ach) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning